Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M915 X Y S5 R2
 </pre>

-This sets the stall detection parameters and optionally the low-load current reduction parameters for TMC2660, TMC2130 or similar driver chips.
-Use either the P parameter to specify which driver number(s) you want to configure, or the axis names of the axes that those motors drive (the parameters will then be applied to all the drivers associated with any of those axes).
+### Notes

 If any of the S, F, T and R parameters are absent, the previous values for those parameters associated with the specified drivers will continue to be used.

 If all the parameters are absent, the existing settings for the specified drive(s) will be reported.

 See the Trinamic TMC2660 and TMC2130 datasheets for more information about the operation and limitations of motor stall detection.